Papers

 On 29 October 2024, the DANA storm system brought catastrophic flooding to the Valencia region, killing 227 people in one of the deadliest natural disasters in Spain's modern history.
 The authors exploit a unique opportunity: a representative survey of the Spanish population was already in the field when the floods struck, enabling an Unexpected Event during Survey Design (UESD) analysis that compares respondents interviewed before and after the disaster.

 The findings reveal a nuanced pattern.
-Perceptions of local climate severity increased significantly among respondents in affected areas relative to those elsewhere, suggesting that direct exposure to a catastrophic event does reshape how citizens assess climate risk in their immediate surroundings.
-However, general beliefs about the origin and global salience of climate change — whether it is human-caused, how serious a threat it poses — were only marginally affected, indicating that the disaster’s impact on more abstract climate cognition was limited.
-Support for specific mitigation policies increased modestly in the aftermath of the floods, but the effect was concentrated in particular policy areas and subgroups of the population.
-A follow-up survey conducted several months later allows the authors to assess whether these changes persist or fade as the immediate crisis recedes.
+Perceptions of local climate severity increased significantly among respondents in affected areas, suggesting that direct exposure to a catastrophic event does reshape how citizens assess climate risk in their immediate surroundings.
+However, general beliefs about the origin and global salience of climate change were only marginally affected.
+A follow-up survey conducted several months later assesses whether these changes persist or fade as the immediate crisis recedes.

 Climate Conditions, Ideology and Attitudes towards Mitigation Policies: A Conjoint Experiment

-The three policies were deliberately selected to span the main dimensions of policy intrusiveness: a corporate tax on polluting enterprises (cost shifted to firms), a per-kilometre charge on fossil fuel vehicles (personal cost, mobility), and a restriction on meat in bars and restaurants (personal cost, lifestyle).
+The three policies span the main dimensions of policy intrusiveness: a corporate tax on polluting enterprises (cost shifted to firms), a per-kilometre charge on fossil fuel vehicles (personal cost, mobility), and a restriction on meat in bars and restaurants (personal cost, lifestyle).
 This design allows the authors to estimate how much each attribute independently drives support, and how ideology and climate beliefs moderate these effects.

 Do Natural Disasters Drive Support for Climate Change Policies?